 Please also be advised that:

-- Each speaker will normally be allowed 2 minutes
+- Each speaker will normally be allowed two minutes

 Details of the issues discussed and decisions taken at the meeting will be set out in minutes, which the committee will be asked to approve at it's next meeting.
-You can find agendas and minutes on our Committee documents page.
-They can also be requested from the Committee Administrator on 01823 355011 or by email email@example.com.
+You can find agendas and minutes on our committee documents page.
+You can also request them from the Committee Administrator on 01823 355011 or by email email@example.com.